 - Handing out a Random Act of Kindness envelope, every week to a stranger containing a £5 note and writing a message on the front informing the recipient that he/she is being treated.

 - Buying someone a tea/coffee in a queue in a sports centre café and treating them to a cake or bar of chocolate.
+He does this also within his local farm shop.

 - Donating second hand televisions, household appliances and furniture to those in need.